 For more than two decades Indian farms have been focussing more on fertilizers and pesticides to cater to the changing dietary needs than to the long-term impact of that on production.
 This has led to a huge depletion of soil nutrients, so much that it will take decades to completely replenish it.

-The study also spoke about how as the demand for organic food in the metro cities increases, the players in this organic food sector are witnessing directly proportional growth.
+As the awareness towards pesticide-free food products increase, the players in this organic food sector are witnessing directly proportional growth.
 The government has also been insisting on the need for a quick shift towards organic food and organic farming through its budgetary allocations.
 The government offers schemes such as National Mission for Sustainable Agriculture, National Food Security Mission and Rashtriya Krishi Vikas Yojana (RKVY) for farmers taking up organic farming methods.
 However, in a price-sensitive market like India, how smooth will the transition to organic food be?

 Depleted Soil, Multiple Certification And Other Challenges

 Usage of pesticides has completely depleted the soil nutrients, robbing it of the life it had and as a result, the soil carbon has dropped drastically.
 Even if farmers decide to go organic, there is a lot of effort that they need to put in to revive soil nutrients to a state where it is capable of sustaining life naturally and warding off diseases without chemical fertilisers or pesticides.
 For a sustenance farmer who is always one harvest away from bankruptcy, this is not just a tough ask, but next to impossible.